Community Connections Grant

 The Hampton Neighborhood Commission Community Action Project (CAP) Grant stimulates grassroots community efforts and encourages groups to come together to make Hampton's neighborhoods better places to live, work, and play.
 The goals of the CAP Grant Program are to improve communication and partnerships within the community, involve new members in community activities, and enhance the quality of life of Hampton's neighborhoods.
 The maximum grant amount is $2,000 per project.

 Hampton neighborhood organizations and neighborhood-serving organizations with a tax identification number (EIN Number) are eligible to apply.
-If you don’t have an EIN, it is very easy to obtain one, please visit https://www.irs.gov/businesses/small-businesses-self-employed/apply-for-an-employer-identification-number-ein-online and follow the instructions.
-If you have any issues obtaining an EIN, please contact us (See contact information below).
+If you don't have an EIN, it is very easy to obtain one, please visit the IRS website and follow the instructions.
+If you have any issues obtaining an A, please contact us (See contact information).

 Eligible projects may include, but not limited to: